Capabilities-Limited/cva6/docs/01_cva6_user/user_cfg_doc.rst

    * - ``RVC``
      - ``bit``
      - Compress RISC-V extension
-     - cv64 built without compressed instrucitons, but Dhrystone failed to run, as it still used compressed instructions.
+     - cv64 built without compressed instructions, but Dhrystone failed to run, as it still used compressed instructions.

    * - ``RVH``
      - ``bit``